sananth12/ImageScraper/README.md

 Q.)All images were not downloaded?

-It could be that the content was injected into the page via javascript and this scraper doesn't run javascript.
+It could be that the content was injected into the page via JavaScript; this scraper doesn't run JavaScript.

 Contribute